dustinpfister/blog_posts/_posts/js-value-of.md

 ## 2 - The value of method and the prototype chain.

 If there is a value of method as an own property of an object that will supersede anything that might be in the prototype object chain.
-Getting into this in detail is off topic, but in this section I will be touching base on prototype based inheritance and the use of the value of method.
+Getting into javaScript style inheritance in detail is off topic, but in this section I will be touching base on prototype based inheritance and the use of the value of method.

 For example say I have a class that creates an object that has an x property, y property and an a property that is the angle from zero, zero to the point of the this object.
 I want a value of method that will return the angle when the object is used in expressions, but when doing so there is radians and degrees.
 There is more than one way to make it so I can return one or another, such as having a value for the prototype object that can be overwritten in the own properties of the object.
 However for the sake of this post and section another way is to have a value of method as an own property of the instance.